Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

-As compared to the $\mathcal{S}_L$ sample, the $\mathcal{S}_T$ sample has more events with quarks emitted along the $W$ boost direction.
-Hence the distortion in the shape of the distribution after applying pruning and tagging cuts is much more severe on the transversely polarized $W$ boson sample.
-The difference in the overall tagging efficiencies can also be easily understood in light of the discussion above; transverse $W$ bosons have larger opening angles and a greater energy difference between the primary decay products as compared to longitudinal $W$ bosons and are hence removed more often by the combination of pruning and tagging.
+In summary, as compared to the $\mathcal{S}_L$ sample, the $\mathcal{S}_T$ sample has more events with quarks emitted along the $W$ boost direction.
+Hence, the distortion in the shape of the distribution after applying tagging cuts is much more severe on the transversely polarized $W$ boson sample - and the effect is most pronounced for those $W$s with $|\cos \theta_* | \gtrsim 0.8$.
+The difference in the overall tagging efficiencies can also be easily understood in light of the discussion above -- transverse $W$ bosons have larger opening angles and a greater energy difference between the primary decay products as compared to longitudinal $W$ bosons and are hence removed more often by the combination of grooming and tagging.

 In general, the tagging efficiencies $\epsilon_L$ and $\epsilon_T$ are expected to be universal (production process independent) for all longitudinal and transverse $W$ bosons, respectively.
 However, we also expect that there will be some mild dependence of these efficiencies on the $p_T$ of the $W$ bosons.